saitunc/MinaModules/MODULE_2.md

 Before getting in ZK proofs, lets see some more primitives.
 Encryption is essential and historically the starting point of cryptography, so lets see what is encryption is about.

-// Comments: This part is also might not be necessary too.
-However, those are essential for developers to make sense of their work.
 ## Symmetric vs. Asymmetric Encryption

 Encryption is a technique used to encode data, making it readable only to those who possess the correct decryption key.
 There are two main types of encryption - symmetric and asymmetric, each serving different purposes and with their own strengths and weaknesses.